Fashion

 Something has shifted in how shoppers describe getting dressed.
 Fit for feeling is replacing fit for flattering, and the language around clothing has softened from disciplinary to permissive.
 A loose drape, a dropped shoulder, a hem that pools - these are no longer compromises.
 They are the point.

-Almost one in three women reported feeling self-conscious at least half the time when wearing activewear.
 If even gym clothes feel like surveillance, it makes sense that voluminous tailoring reads as relief.
 Oversized dressing offers an exit from constant self-monitoring.
 It lets the body exist without performing.

 When Bigger Became Bolder